 - Do consider shredding instead of a bonfire

 - Do consider the frequency of the bonfires you are having

 - Do consider using an incinerator instead of an open bonfire

-- Do be considerate to your neighbours before you light a bonfire and let them know either verbally or with a note through the door
+- Do be considerate to your neighbours before you light a bonfire and let them know, either verbally or with a note through the door

 - Do choose the location carefully - away from neighbouring homes, fences and trees

-|Do burn material in small amounts
+- Do only burn garden waste material and untreated wood in small amounts

-- Do leave the bonfire until weather conditions are suitable - for example, when the wind is blowing away from neighbouring properties
+- Do leave the bonfire until weather conditions are suitable - for example, when the wind is blowing away from neighbouring properties.